ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-may be others who will have larger amounts.
-What To Do.?Professor Wilder, of Cor?
-nell I&#x27;niversity, gives these short rules for ac?
-tion in case of accident :
 For dusi in the eyes, avoid rubbing, dash
 water into them ; remove cinders, rtc with
 the round point of a lead pencil.
 Remove in?